gorhill/s14e-serializer/README.md

 Cache API       | Yes              | No               | No

 The above table shows that only JS strings can be persisted natively to all types of storage.
-The purpose of this library is to convert structure-cloneable data (which is a superset of JSONable data) into a single JS string.
+The purpose of this library is to convert structured-cloneable data (which is a superset of JSONable data) into a single JS string.

 ### Usage